 If at the end of the semester, a student has 20% or more of their assignments marked as Incomplete, they will not receive credit for the course, regardless of their current average.

 I strongly recommend that parents sign up for Infinite Campus, the online system to monitor attendance and grades.

-Summative (75%): Any assignments used in your course grade calculation, other than the final exam, will be in the Summative category.
+Summative (100%): Any assignments used in your course grade calculation will be in the Summative category.